Toyohara Chikanobu: Artistic career

 Chikanobu is a recognizable Meiji period artist, but his subjects were sometimes drawn from earlier historical eras.
 For example, one print illustrates an incident during the 1855 Ansei Edo earthquake.
 The early Meiji period was marked by clashes between disputing samurai forces with differing views about ending Japan's self-imposed isolation and about the changing relationship between the Imperial court and the Tokugawa shogunate.
 He created a range of impressions and scenes of the Satsuma Rebellion and Saigō Takamori.
 Some of these prints illustrated the period of domestic unrest and other subjects of topical interest, including prints like the 1882 image of the Imo Incident, also known as the Jingo Incident (壬午事変, jingo jihen) at right.

 The greatest number of Chikanobu's war prints (戦争絵, sensō-e) appeared in triptych format.
-These works documented the First Sino-Japanese War of 1894-1895.
+These works documented the First Sino-Japanese War of 1894–1895.
 For example, the "Victory at Asan" was published with a contemporaneous account of the July 29, 1894 battle.

+His series Chiyoda no Ōoku (1895), together with its companion Chiyoda no Omote (1897), documents court life and annual ceremonies within the women's quarters of Edo Castle before the Meiji Restoration.
+The women are depicted as elegant, dignified ideal figures showing little emotion, suggesting an atmosphere of quiet, harmonious order.

 Among those influenced by Chikanobu were Nobukazu (楊斎延一, Yōsai Nobukazu) and Gyokuei (楊堂玉英, Yōdō Gyokuei).

-Genres

-Battle scenes

-Examples of battle scenes (戦争絵, sensō-e) include: